Zhredder/PasswordStrengthChecker/README.md

 ### Usage

 To start, type in a password you would like to test.
 (Note: **The website does not store any passwords.
 That functionality will not be added for privacy purposes**).
 Experiment with how different passwords impact brute force timing.
+The input box will turn green when a password of a sufficient length is entered.
 You can also click on each machine to learn more about them.

 ### Feedback